 2) Are the courses a self-paced style of learning, or do the courses keep to a specified schedule?

 NTI offers a great variety in how students progress through our program.
 Our classroom courses have a set schedule and run during four 10-week terms – fall, winter, spring, and summer.
 Our group start online courses follow the same academic term schedule.
 If you prefer to be more self-paced, you can choose the independent start online option.
-Here you select your own start date and work through the course material within a 10-week timeframe anytime of the year.
+Here you select your own start date and work through the course material within a 10-week time frame anytime of the year.
+Independent start students can even expedite their learning and finish a 10-week course in as little as 4 weeks.
 We allow a hybrid approach here as well, you can mix and match classroom, group start and independent start online courses as you see fit.

 3) Is there ample interaction with other students taking the course, or are students fully independent in their coursework?